ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/troubleshoot.md

 {: tsCauses}

 Make sure to download and install the correct Python package from https://www.python.org/downloads/mac-osx/.
 {: tsResolve}

-## Failed to connect from {{site.data.keyword.hpvs}} within the same region
-{: #troubleshoot-hpvs-connection}
-{: troubleshoot}

-You might receive a connection failed message or warnings on connections in your logs when you try to connect to an instance of {{site.data.keyword.ihsdbaas_mongodb_full}} from your application that is running in an instance of {{site.data.keyword.hpvs}} within the same {{site.data.keyword.cloud_notm}} region.
-{: troubleshoot}

-The {{site.data.keyword.ihsdbaas_mongodb_full}} connection string contains host names that are mapping to public IP addresses, which cannot be used to connect from within the same region.
-{: tsSymptoms}

-The domain names are resolved incorrectly to the public IP address, which cannot be used to connect from within the same region.
-{: tsCauses}

-Before {{site.data.keyword.ihsdbaas_mongodb_full}} provides a long-term solution, you can select different regions for your virtual servers and the MongoDB instances.
-For example, if your virtual servers are in `us-south` (Dallas), you need to create Hyper Protect DBaaS MongoDB instances in either `eu-de` (Frankfurt) or `au-syd` (Sydney).
-{: tsResolve}

 ## Getting help and support